chamlance/2k26-gm-grader-tool/PRODUCT_THINKING.md

 ## The Problem

-NBA 2K2k MyLeague / franchise gives you all the tools of a real GM — trades, signings, extensions, draft picks, cap management — but zero feedback on whether your decisions are actually good.
+NBA 2K26 MyLeague / franchise gives you all the tools of a real GM — trades, signings, extensions, draft picks, cap management — but zero feedback on whether your decisions are actually good.

-You can trade away a first-round pick for a player on a max contract with two years left and the game will let you do it without blinking (espeically with trade override).
+You can trade away a first-round pick for a player on a max contract with two years left and the game will let you do it without blinking (especially with trade override).
 There's no mechanism that tells you: *this is an overpay, 28 out of 30 real GMs would reject this, and your cap situation in year three is going to collapse.*

 The gap: **franchise players want to feel like real GMs, but the game doesn't simulate the accountability that real GMs face.**